 Place the person on their side before administering it

 to avoid choking if vomiting happens

 Join the list and we’ll explain it all to you

 Immediately call the emergency health services or take the child to the nearest hospital for examination by qualified health personnel.
 Do not wait for the child to respond to the injection; this may take up to 20 minutes.

-The child must be permanently monitored while help arrives.
+The child must be continuously monitored until help arrives.

 Keep calm.
 Although glucagon is a fast-acting medication, it usually takes a minimum of 10-15 minutes to start working.

 In case that after 20 minutes the emergency services have not arrived and the child has not improved, he/she should receive a second dose.

 It is advisable that someone who has been with the patient during the seizure stays while they are treated in the hospital.
 For doctors, it may be helpful to know when and how the seizure started, as well as how the person moved during the seizure.

 Treatment in the hospital is not always necessary, since the behavior in a hypoglycemia is different in each child.